Skiing Equipment List

 Gloves and Mittens

 Skiing gloves are made to cover up your hands when you are skiing.
 They are extremely important for a successful ski day, as your fingers are extremely sensitive to the cold.
-A quality pair of gloves or mittens will cost around $110.
+A quality pair of gloves or mittens can cost up to $100.
 The biggest thing for a buyer to decide is whether they want gloves or mittens.
 Both are great for skiers and have their advantages and disadvantages.
 Gloves are great as they provide the most dexterity for handling your gear or holding poles.
 Mittens are often warmer as having all the fingers in one pocket will allow them to share internal heat.
 If your goal is performance, then it is likely better to go with gloves.
 However, if your priority is simply to stay warm, then mittens are likely the way to go.

 One thing that a lot of skiers enjoy doing is listening to music while they ski.
 Having headphones with you can be great for a variety of reasons.
 They can help pass the time if you are on a lift line or help get your adrenaline going to attack the slopes.
 In most cases, any type of headphones would suffice just fine.
 However, it is often in your best interest to make sure that you only have one earbud in when you are skiing, so you can hear your surroundings.
 There are also certain helmets that include headphones on the earpads, although these are often very pricey, costing $250.
 Beats and Skullcandy partner with certain helmet companies to create this product, and they are extremely popular among avid skiers.